|The Myth of Gojoseon's

 have ruled Korea in the 12th century BCE.
 His family name was Zi (子) and given name was Xuyu (胥餘).
 Since

-the corrupt Shang Dynasty, who helped Zhou King Wu overthrow it -- perhaps Wu then sent him to conquer Korea as
+of the corrupt Shang Dynasty, who helped Zhou King Wu overthrow it -- perhaps Wu then sent him to conquer the

 (12) The mountain that he is believed to have become the spirit of is Guwol-san in what is now Hwanghae-namdo